MIM-Metal Injection Molding

 Do you have a project ?
 Our teams are ready to support you !

-MIM consists of making more or less complex metal components by injecting a mixture of metal powder and a thermoplastic polymer binder, commonly referred to as “feedstock”.
-This mixture is reduced to form granules and is then injected.
+MIM (Metal Injection Molding) is a process used to manufacture metal components of varying complexity by injecting a mixture of metal powder and thermoplastic polymer binder, known as “Feedstock.”
+This mixture is processed into granules and then injected into a mold.

-Porite began manufacturing MIM parts in Taiwan in 1996.
-Our main sectors of activity are power tools, electronics, automotive and other mechanical industries.
-We inject various types of material, especially iron and stainless steel-based powders.
+At Porite, we began manufacturing MIM parts in Taiwan in 1996.
+Our main sectors of activity include power tools, electronics, automotive, and mechanical industries.
+We inject various types of materials, primarily iron and stainless steel powders.

 The process